Wave heating from proto-neutron star convection and the core-collapse supernova explosion mechanism: Wave generation and energy transport

 The emitted flux in gravity waves $\lwave$ is a small fraction of the convective energy flux $\lcon$.
 While there is some uncertainty in the wave spectrum and energy flux, both analytic~\citep{goldreich:kumar:1990,lecoanet:quataert:2013} and numerical work~\citep{couston:etal:2018} suggest the wave energy flux is approximately

 where the convective Mach number $\Mcon = \vcon/c_{s}$ can be calculated using the characteristic convective velocity

 In practice, we can use the total outgoing neutrino luminosity $\lnu$ to estimate $\vcon$ as, in the optically thick inner PNS where convection is efficient and carries almost all of the energy flux, $\lcon \sim \lnu$.
-Note that the value of $\lwave$ varies within the convective zone, so when estimating wave energy fluxes, we use the maximum value obtained within the convective zone, which typically occurs near its upper edge.
+For the purposes of this study, we employ $\lwave$ as estimated at the upper edge of the inner convective region, where we expect the waves to emerge.
 In the bottom panel of Fig.~\ref{fig:kippenhahn}, we show the evolution of $\lwave$ across the inner convective zone with time.
-We see wave luminosities in excess of $10^{51}\ergpers$ sustained from around $200\,\mathrm{ms}$ after core bounce through the end of our simulation.
+At the upper edge, we see wave luminosities in excess of $10^{51}\ergpers$ sustained from around $200\,\mathrm{ms}$ after core bounce through the end of our simulation.

 We consider waves generated by convective motion within a pressure scale height $H_{p}$ of the outer boundary of the inner convective region (at radius $r = \rcon$), where

 While the frequency and angular wavenumber spectra of waves generated in this scenario are decidedly uncertain~\citep{lecoanet:quataert:2013,rogers:etal:2013,alvan:etal:2014,couston:etal:2018}, most literature agrees that the wave power drops significantly at frequencies above the local convective turnover frequency $\wcon$, which we define as